gtrancourt/curvature_correction/README.md

+# Computing Thain's (1983) curvature correction factor in R
-# R code provided in Théroux-Rancourt _et al._ (2017)
+## Code provided in Théroux-Rancourt _et al._ (2017)

-You will find in this project the most up-to-date code that was initially provided as supplementary information in:
+You will find here the most up-to-date code that was initially provided as supplementary information in:

 __Theroux-Rancourt G, Earles JM, Gilbert ME, Zwieniecki MA, Boyce CK, McElrone A, Brodersen CR.
 2017.__ The bias of a 2D view: Comparing 2D and 3D mesophyll surface area estimates using non-invasive imaging. _New Phytologist_. doi: 10.1111/nph.14687